noradroid/obsidian-git-integration/README.md

 Open the command palette (Ctrl+P on Windows) and search "Open init repository modal".

-Paste the repository url and click "Initialize" to finish setting up.
+Paste the remote repository url and click "Initialize" to finish setting up.

 ### Create a commit